lichess-org/chess-openings/README.md

 suggestions, please be bold and submit the proposed changes directly as pull requests!

+Please restrict your changes to one file, and to as few rows within that file as possible.

 The changes will be live on lichess.org after the next update of [scalachess](https://github.com/lichess-org/scalachess) (no fixed schedule) and the